-The bureau has rescinded the Building Officials and Inspectors Registration Act and is promulgating a new rule set to regulate the skilled trades, as provided under the new Act.
+The Boiler Act has been repealed and the bureau is promulgating a new rule set to regulate the skilled trades, as provided under the new Act.

 13. Estimate any increase or decrease in revenues to other state or local governmental units (i.e. cities, counties, school districts) as a result of the rule.
 Estimate the cost increases or reductions for other state or local governmental units (i.e. cities, counties, school districts) as a result of the rule.
 Include the cost of equipment, supplies, labor, and increased administrative costs in both the initial imposition of the rule and any ongoing monitoring.